 We work with various third parties to provide services to us for specific functions or which are part of our wider supply chain (e.g. our Publisher clients) and this will often mean that we need to share your personal data with any of them (it is in our legitimate interests to do so, since we may not have the capabilities to provide these services ourselves and to ensure an orderly performance of any service to you).
 In each case, we will ensure that these third parties are only allowed to use your personal data in order to provide the relevant services to us and you.
 We will always make sure that we use organisations that we trust to look after your personal data appropriately and as required by applicable laws.

-Some examples of these third parties will include: Publisher clients, distribution services, credit card processing services, order fulfilment, analytics, website management, information technology and related infrastructure provision, customer service, e-mail service providers for sending transactional and marketing emails, auditing, and other similar services.
+Some examples of these third parties will include: Publisher clients, distribution services, credit card processing services, accounts payable and accounts receivable services, order fulfilment, analytics, website management, information technology and related infrastructure provision, customer service, e-mail service providers for sending transactional and marketing emails, auditing, and other similar services.

 (iii) Sharing data with online advertising related service providers: